ibm-cloud-docs/watson-assistant/web-chat-security.md

 ## Enable security
 {: #web-chat-security-enable}

-Now that you have generated your JWT, you can enable web chat security.
+After you [generate your JWT](#web-chat-security-prereq), you can enable web chat security.

 Enabling web chat security disables the shareable preview link.
 For more information about the preview link, see [Copying a link to share](/docs/watson-assistant?topic=watson-assistant-preview-share#preview-share-link).
 {: important}